fread-ink/ebook-paginator/README.md

 `columnLayout`: This feature hasn't been maintained recently and may not work as expected.
 Setting `opts.columnLayout` to `true` will cause the paginator to use a different method for calculating how much to put on each page.
 This method is based on setting the `column-width` CSS property.
 This will use the browser's built-in support for the CSS rules `break-inside`, `break-before` and `break-after` which is probably better than this library's support but will incur a serious performance penalty on WebKit (4-5x slower).
 See the "Page breaks" section.

+# Usage without npm

+If you don't need the CSS pre-processing then you don't need `npm` nor `browserify` or any build tool.
+You can simply load `script.js` directly in your browser.

 # Quirks and limitations